Lucky (Jason Mraz and Colbie Caillat song)

 "Lucky" is a song by Jason Mraz and Colbie Caillat.
 It is the third single from Mraz's third studio album We Sing.
 We Dance.
 We Steal Things.
-The song has been on the Billboard charts as well as on the other music charts worldwide.
+The song also appears as a bonus track on the international edition of Caillat’s album Breakthrough.
+The song has been on the Billboard charts, as well as other music charts worldwide.

 A Spanish version of the song, called "Suerte", was recorded alongside Mexican singer Ximena Sariñana for the Latin American and Spanish re-edition of the album.
 Mraz and Caillat won the 2010 Grammy Award for Best Pop Collaboration with Vocals.
 Mraz and Lil Wayne also did a remix of the song "Lucky" and later was released on Z100.
 Brooke Elliott performed a karaoke version of the song on a 2009 episode of Drop Dead Diva.
 Dianna Agron and Chord Overstreet performed the song on a 2010 episode of Glee.

 Conception and performances

 Mraz became a fan of Caillat after hearing her music on MySpace.
 He then called her to see if she'd want to write and sing together.
 In an interview with VH1, Mraz stated that he "played a songwriting game" with friends to see how the lyrics would go.
 Mraz and Caillat performed the song on Saturday Night Live on January 31, 2009.

 They performed the song again on The Ellen DeGeneres Show in February.